Freika/dawarich/README.md

 ### Location history

 You can view your location history on a map.
+On the map you can enable/disable the following layers:

+- Heatmap
+- Points
+- Lines between points

 ### Statistics